-This handbook is provided by the New Auburn School Board to the Certified Staff to serve as a guideline of expectations for all certified staff employees.
+This handbook is provided by the New Auburn School Board to the Support Staff to serve as a guideline of expectations for all support staff employees.

 This handbook is not a contract of employment.
 Rather, this handbook is intended to provide employees with a summary of the general operational policies and procedures, federal and state mandated policies and procedures, and fringe benefit programs currently provided for the employees.

 This handbook is subject to changes made at the school board's discretion.
 The District reserves the right to revise, add, subtract, correct, delete or update any part of the provisions in this handbook.

 Please note that the Board is constantly updating District policies and, in the interim, this handbook shall supersede existing policies in the event that the policies and handbook specifically conflict on an issue.
 Policy changes approved after the date this handbook is issued shall supersede this handbook.

-Nothing contained in this handbook shall be construed to modify individual teacher contracts or state statutes pertaining to renewal and nonrenewal.

 Any changes made in this handbook will typically be brought to the attention of all employees through written and/or verbal announcements to all employees.
+The handbook is located on the district website and will be updated with any changes.
+Employees may request a printed copy of the handbook at the district office.